qrailibs/functir/README.md

 The `_` is special symbol used to handle case none of cases is matched.

+The case matching is perfectly works for:
+– `Either`
+– `Option`
+– `Trait`
+– Classes
+– Primitives
+– RegExps

 ## Piping
 Will be described later.